TGL

 Shift in priorities or direction

 Step 1: Bring to leadership first — #management-team or next leadership meeting.
-Get alignment before it goes wider.

 Step 3: Log the decision — priority shifts must be on record.